-a sneak peek at a boxing instructor's on-the-go essentials
+a boxing instructor's on-the-go essentials

-when you're running from teaching boxing classes (sometimes 2-3x a day), to actual school classes, to some other type of workout class, to brunch / lunch / dinner / coffee with friends, life can get a little hectic. some days, I teach in the morning, am away from home all day, and teach again at night, meaning that I need ways to freshen up and fuel up that are portable and healthy.
+Some days, I teach in the morning, am away from home all day, and teach again at night, meaning that I need ways to freshen up and fuel up that are portable and healthy.

 I recently discovered these on Vitacost and ordered a box to try out.
-I like that they only have 2 grams of sugar and use clean proteins — just pea, rice, and hemp (meaning it's not completely paleo but is gluten free and vegan!).
+I like that they only have 2 grams of sugar and use clean proteins — just pea, rice, and hemp (meaning it's not completely Paleo but is gluten free and vegan!).

 nuts and fruit

 My go-to snacks.
 A banana or apple and nuts is a snack that you can keep with you in your bag for hours and is great for pre or post-workout.
 If you want an extra boost of veggies, you can throw in a drinkable soup — more info on that below.

 Whether you bring your own smoothie or buy one, they're perfect for on-the-go refueling.
 Not only are they obviously very portable, but they also are more hydrating than a protein bar.

 P.S.
 Check out my Instagram for smoothie combos!

 Boston has a ton of great smoothie shops; my favorites are The Juicery, Mother Juice, and JUGOS.

 chia seed pudding